RoyElkabetz/CityLearn-MAD-CATS/README.md

 # CityLearn Multi-Agent Smart-Grid Smart-Tree Smart-Search

+> !!!
+Disclaimer: This repository is currently under development, so be patient with bugs.
+If you find any, please let us know (the contact info is below) !!!

 > This repository contains the code for our implementation of solution for the 2022 CityLearn challenge.